mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 - Creating a community of learners
 - Examples of how this has been applied in game making or creative coding case studies.
 (RQ2) -->

+## Computation Thinking as an pedagogical framework

-### Definitions of Computational Thinking
+### Situating Computational thinking within curricular concerns

 The promotion of Computational Thinking (CT) has been a key factor in the development of the UK's computing curriculum.
 However, the claims of early advocates that CT skills could be applied widely in subjects beyond computing are now advanced more cautiously to avoid the danger of over-promising [@tedre_long_2016].
 We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of Computational Thinking (CT).
 The first is an influential take from Jeanette Wing.
 "The most important and high-level thought process in computational thinking is the abstraction process.
-Abstraction is used in defining patterns, generalizing from instances, and parameterization" [@wing2011research].
+Abstraction is used in defining patterns, generalizing from instan#ces, and parameterization" [@wing2011research].
 Many learning resources designed to support the computing curriculum present this principle as four key pillars of CT: decomposition, pattern recognition, abstraction and algorithmic thinking [@bbc_bitesize_introduction_nodate].
 The essence here is to deal with concepts and principles as abstract and separate from the context of coding.

 Another widely used definition of CT by Brennan and Resnick [-@brennan_new_2012] was developed in response to a thought experiment "How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".
 The researchers took a grounded / situated approach to mapping the potential learning dimensions of students designing and coding collaborative, creative computing projects.
 The resulting map they created includes computational concepts, computational practices and computational perspectives.

 - _Computational concepts_ include sequences,
-loops, parallelism, events, conditionals, operators, and data; thus representing the mechanics of coding structures.
+loops, parallelism, events, conditionaluma; thus representing the mechanics of coding structures.
 - _Computational practices_ include debugging, iteration, reuse and remixing, and abstracting and taking a modular approach.
 - _Computational perspectives_ such as expressing, questioning connecting were observed in the behaviour of learners completing their coding designs.

 This interpretation of CT, based on observation of learners in action, is more accessible to teachers and learners as they can more easily recognise their own practice than in the more abstract interpretations of CT.
 To give a specific example, rather than decomposition, the applied framework outlines taking an iterative, incremental approach to problem solving and arranging code in modules.

-This broader, process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curriculum.
-As such, it may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
+This broader, process driven definition of CT has been used and adapted by many organisations seeking to support the new computing curiculum may be familiar from websites, posters and other supporting material created by groups like Barefoot computing.
 Lye's extensive review of teaching Computational Thinking [@lye_review_2014] used Resnick and Brennan's definition as the basis for the review, which points to the widespread use of this more applied approach.
 The wider definition of CT here assumes an environment where learners are engaged in the collaborative coding of a computing project.
 The review above and the influential framework used by Computing at School [@csizmadia_computational_2015-1]  have included elements of this applied framework as well as other more abstract CT concepts.

-#### Can CT be used as an pedagogical framework
+### Studies exploring CT as an pedagogical framework to support learning computer coding

-NOTE - PARTS OF THIS WILL LIVE IN LIT REVIEW.

 The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002].
 Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".
 Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).
 In a challenge to this article Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.